NicholasRasi/VMBS-Executor/README.md

 # Cloud Benchmark
 A suite of benchmarks for cloud providers.

-This component run the benchmark specified in the configuration file using the Randomized Multiple Interleaved Trials (RMIT) strategy.
+This component run the benchmark specified in the configuration file using the Randomized Multiple Trials (RMT) strategy.
 The result is saved to a file.

 ## Usage
 ```python